yamt/jsonsink/README.md

   The serialized object contains the equivalent of the JSON ones.
   (See its [schema](./bench/test.fbs).)

-* `cJSON` and `Parson` are not fair to compare directly because they use DOM-based apis.
+* `LJSON DOM`, `cJSON`, `Parson` are not fair to compare directly because they use DOM-based apis.
+They are expected to use more memory to maintain edit-able in-core representation of objects.

-* `snprintf` is cheating a bit by using the apriori knowledge of the necessary buffer size and using a large enough static buffer.
+* `snprintf` is cheating a bit by using the apriori knowledge of the necessary buffer size and using a large enough (4KB) static buffer.

 ### Benchmark code